 All these activities, in turn, could set off a big bout of market instability all week.

-There was waiting all week to see if TikTok would shut down over the weekend.
-The social media site was threatening to do so on Sunday unless, somehow, the President-elect intervened.
-The Supreme Court this past week upheld Congress' right to ban TikTok in the United States for national security reasons.
+We waited all week to see if TikTok would shut down over the weekend.
+The social media site threatened to do so on Sunday unless, somehow, the President-elect intervened.
+This past week, the Supreme Court upheld Congress' right to ban TikTok in the United States for national security reasons.

 There have been calls for TikTok to sell the U.S. business to American investors.

-A bipartisan Congress had passed the legislation out of fear China would use personal data if TikTok users for intelligence gathering, and the site was supposed to shut down Sunday.
+A bipartisan Congress passed the legislation out of fear that China would use the personal data of TikTok users for intelligence gathering, and the site was supposed to shut down on Sunday.
 China is not a direct owner of TikDok, but ByteDance, TikTok's parent company, is based in Beijing and is owned by Chinese investors.
 ByteDance CEO Zhang Yiming is reputed to be the richest man in China.

-On Saturday, Trump was saying he was inclined to give TikTok and potential buyers 90 days to negotiate a deal.
+On Saturday, Trump said he's inclined to give TikTok and potential buyers 90 days to negotiate a deal.

 But the Biden administration would not intervene to prevent the shutdown.